-Pretty Good Privacy (PGP) is the number one trusted and tested encryption program.
+Pretty Good Privacy (PGP) is the No. 1 trusted and tested encryption program.
 It can be used to encrypt text, files, emails, or entire disks.

 It was created in 1991 by Phil Zimmermann and was released as an open standard called OpenPGP in 1997.
-There is also an implementation of PGP, released under a GPL license called GNU Privacy Guard (GPG) since 1999.
+There is also an implementation of PGP, which has been available under a GPL license called GNU Privacy Guard (GPG) since 1999.

 PGP is a pseudonymous system.
 The main uses are to keep the content of your data private and ensure the authenticity of all communication and files.
-When used together with software like Tor it can greatly enhance anonymity.
-However, the PGP signing feature does the exact opposite of keeping you anonymous, it is used to digitally prove you wrote a statement or reviewed a file.
+It can greatly enhance anonymity when used together with software like Tor.
+However, the PGP signing feature does the exact opposite of keeping you anonymous; it is used to digitally prove you wrote a statement or reviewed a file.

 Because of these open standards, it has become possible to create a variety of software for all devices that can interact with another.